Syntaf/angular4-barefuckinbones/README.md

 # angular4-barefuckinbones

+*Note* Last updated and verified to be functional: September 26th, 2017

 No meat left, nothing but bone.

 This repository serves as a bare minimum starter pack for getting Angular4 up and running with webpack.
 Here's whats included: